mabho/visual_debugger/README.md

     - Grant users the ability to filter elements carrying cache debug information.
     - Grant users the ability to filter elements carrying wrong theme suggestions.
   - Create a new tab `Configuration`.
 This tab can be represented by a coil icon only.
-- Analyze and fix a problem with an horizontal scrollbar sometimes being displayed on the page because layers within the wrapper element `.visual-debugger visual-debugger--base` maye occupy a space which is wider than the available screen width.

 ### Development roadmap - Complete tasks.